 Directions:

-- In a large pot, sauté chopped onion until translucent; add the remaining vegetables and broth.
+- In a pot, sauté onion until soft.
+Add remaining veggies and broth.

 Cabbage Cooking Tips & Techniques